-There are so many musical theatre training opportunities to choose from at a number of different drama schools all over the country.
+There are a number musical theatre training opportunities to choose from at a number of different drama schools all over the country.
 Follow these easy steps to ensure you are as prepared as you can be and increase your changes of getting into the drama school of your choice.

 Know your stuff:

 - Research the drama school - Find out who the teachers are and what their backgrounds are within the theatre industry.
 Do some research into these people and the people who will be auditioning or interviewing you.
 This will help you with some conversational points

 Have a good understanding of the course - Know what will be studying, the lessons you will be taking, and the practitioners you will be studying.
 Understand how this course sets itself apart from others and also why you want to study there

 - Attend and open day - It can be helpful to go to an open day or watch a showcase at the school.
 Seeing the facilities in person can help you see the atmosphere, which you won’t get from just researching online

 - Research the schools graduates - This is great to see the success rate of the school, especially those who took the course you are wanting to study and see what their career path has been since graduating

 - The schools satisfaction survey - It’s also a good idea to look at the school’s satisfaction survey which you can find online.
 This will give you an idea of what current students think of the teaching.
 This is great to do as you will be spending a large majority of your time studying at this school and you want to be somewhere where you are comfortable and other students feel the same